JoshuaCarroll1/Football-Quiz/README.md

 I've used the following Python packages and/or external imported packages.

-- `gspread`: used with the Google Sheets API
-- `google.oauth2.service_account`: used for the Google Sheets API credentials
-- `os`: used for adding a `clear()` function
 - `colorama`: used for including color in the terminal
-- `random`: used to get a random choice from a list

 ## Testing